buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProject.md

 # IfcProject

 _IfcProject_ establishes the context for information to be exchanged or shared, and it may represent a construction project but does not have to.
-The _IfcProject_'s main purpose in an exchange structure is to provide the root instance and the context for all other information items included.
+The _IfcProject_'s main purpose in an exchange structure is to provide the root instance and the context for all other information items included.<!-- end of definition -->

 The context provided by the _IfcProject_ includes: